 \section{Abstract}

 We investigate four-dimensional gradient shrinking Ricci solitons with positive modified sectional curvature.
-Our first main result shows that if the norm of the self-dual Weyl tensor and the scalar curvature satisfy a certain sharp pinching condition --closely related, in a precise sense, to that of K\"ahler metric --then the soliton is necessarily locally K\"ahler.
-We further obtain a characterization theorem and a weighted integral gap result for compact gradient shrinking Ricci solitons with bounded modified sectional curvature.
-In addition, we establish a Hitchin-Thorpe type inequality for compact four-dimensional Ricci solitons, providing new topological constraints on such manifolds.
+Our first main result shows that if the norm of the self-dual Weyl tensor and the scalar curvature satisfy a certain sharp pinching condition --- closely related, in a precise sense, to the K\"ahler case --- then the soliton is necessarily locally K\"ahler.
+We further obtain a characterization theorem and a weighted integral gap result for compact gradient shrinking Ricci solitons with modified sectional curvature bounded from below.
+In addition, we establish a Hitchin--Thorpe type inequality for compact four-dimensional Ricci solitons, providing new topological constraints on such ma\-ni\-folds.